gkbrasselle/DS4002Project1/README.md

 ## Section 1: Software and platform section

-This project utilizes the Readability Python package, for which documentation can be accessed here: https://pypi.org/project/readability/
+This project was completed using Mac and Windows platforms.
+The coding language used was Python.
+The Readability Python package was used, for which documentation can be accessed here: https://pypi.org/project/readability/
-Software: Python
-Platforms used: Mac and Windows

 ## Section 2: A Map of your documentation.
-In this section, you should provide an outline or tree illustrating the hierarchy of folders and subfolders contained in your Project Folder, and listing the files stored in each folder or subfolder.

 ### This repository is organized as follows: